 The best part for Mama was the amazing organic farm and Culinary Center.
 Everything you eat is locally sourced or grown on the property.
 You can pick it and eat it the same day.
 The eat seasonally ensuring that everything is fresh, fresh, fresh!
 Mama even got in the kitchen for the lesson (we all know what a terrible cook Mama is…) which was making Paella with seven different grains.
 Mama intends to share the recipe with you…perhaps later this week but look what Mama made!!
 It was delicious thanks to the instruction by Executive Chef Denise Roa.

 Can’t you just see Mama kicking up my heels at the pool while Lily-girl explores and makes an adobe house with the locals?!
 Why, yes, yes Mama can!

 While Mama’s kiddos are just a little too young to enjoy the Ranch, you can bet that Mama will be embarking on her own adventure there very soon with their new Saturdays at the Ranch program.
 For $290, you get a full day to enjoy the Ranch as a normal week-long guest including a 50-minute spa service, free time to explore the fitness classes, lectures and other activities, as well as a dinner and cooking lesson at the Culinary Center.
-It also includes round-trip transportation with pick-up from Balboa Park and returning to the same location.
+It also includes round-trip transportation with pick-up from Balboa Park and returning to the same location, but it would be good to read about the uber rates in this guide just in case.
 The day begins at 7:30 a.m. and ends at 8:30 p.m.
 Make sure you bring your passport!